esper-io/dev-docs/docs/home/console.md

       - Android 6.0 and above
       - Factory reset of device required

 You can also use IMEI / Serial Numbers with the AfW provisioning method on some devices.
-This is useful when shipping a device directly to a customer so they can provision it themselves, for devices without a camera, and it prevents repurposing the device by exploiting factory reset.
-It requires a passcode, which is the same as the password used by the Esper Settings app set up in the Compliance Policy.
-To learn about how to provision devices using the IMEI or serial number method, go [here](./console.md#imei-serial-number-based-provisioning).
+This is useful when shipping a device directly to a customer so they can provision it themselves, or for devices without a camera.
+It also prevents users from repurposing the device by exploiting the ability to conduct a factory reset.
+Using this provisioning method requires a passcode, which is the same as the password used by the Esper Settings app set up in the Compliance Policy.
+To learn about how to provision devices using the IMEI or serial number method, please review [IMEI/Serial Number Based Provisioning](./console.md#imei-serial-number-based-provisioning).
 See the [Upload IMEI CSV](./console.md#actions-on-template-tiles) for more information on how to load IMEIs and Serial Numbers into a Provisioning Template.

 Go [here](./console.md#) for detailed instructions to provision a device using AfW.